-100s, if not 1000s of person hours have been spent to get the documents to this stage.
+Thousands of person hours have been spent to get the documents to this stage.
 It conveys a good summary of the state of our village housing needs according to policy.

 The Parish Council recognises this is an important milestone, but not the conclusion of the work required, as the nature of the Parish changes so will its housing requirements.